sammymutahigicheru/A-Simple-Android-Architecture-/README.md

 # A-Simple-Android-Architecture-
-A simple android architecture that can be adopted by anyone and can be used to  build robust ,scalable android applications
+A simple app that loads information from [The Rick and Morty API](https://rickandmortyapi.com/) to show one approach to using some of the best practices in Android Development.
+Including:
+ * ViewModel
+ * LiveData
+ * Hilt (for dependency injection)
+ * Kotlin Coroutines
+ * Retrofit
+ * Room
+ * Navigation